 Here are the top five reasons why we think that everyone should be using one, starting today.

-#1 Benefit: Decreases Muscle Pain
+#1 Benefit: Decreases Muscle Pain with Foam Rolling

 The first benefit you can get from foam rolling is a reduction in muscle pain.
 Many people experience muscle pain because injuries can cause scarring of the muscle tissue, or the fascia that surrounds the muscles.
 As a result of this scarring, there are areas where the fascia adheres to itself or a muscle.
 This causes the muscle not to move freely which can cause pain.